-Austin has a wealth of excellent PT clinics.
-Here are the 10 best physical therapists in Austin, TX, with particular relevance for pickleball players and other active adults.
+Austin is loaded with excellent PT clinics, but not all of them understand the demands of court sports.
+Below are 10 of the best physical therapists in Austin, TX, chosen with pickleball players and other active adults in mind.

 1. Results Physiotherapy Austin Part of a respected national network, Results Physiotherapy in Austin offers high-quality, evidence-based physical therapy for musculoskeletal conditions.
 Their therapists are skilled in manual therapy, therapeutic exercise, and functional movement restoration.
 Multiple Austin locations make them highly accessible.